codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-pro-type-cstyle-cast.md

 a `const_cast`.
 This rule bans `(T)expression` only when used to perform an unsafe cast.

-This rule is part of the “Type safety” profile of the C++ Core Guidelines, see https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#Pro-type-cstylecast.
+This rule is part of the "Type safety" profile of the C++ Core Guidelines, see https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#Pro-type-cstylecast.